tdore92/project-1/README.md

  <h4>Pellet</h4>

- <p>The pellet itself consists of a single let variable with a number value, initially 36.
-Once it had been ‘eaten’, the eatPellet() function is triggered, removing the pellet from the classList, adding 100 points to the score variable (reflected in the score innerHTML) and replacing the initial pellet with a Math.random value.
-In turn, spawnPellet() adds the now randomly located pellet back into classList after checking for cells not containing the snake.</p>
+ <p>The pellet itself consisted of a single number value.
+Once it had been ‘eaten’, the eatPellet() function was triggered, removing the pellet, adding 100 points to the score, and giving the pellet a Math.random value.
+A spawn function would add the pellet back in after checking for cells not containing the snake.</p>

  ```
  function gameOver() {